Cherokee Park

-Cherokee Park is a 409 acre municipal park located in Louisville, Kentucky, United States and is part of the Louisville Olmsted Parks Conservancy.
+Cherokee Park is a 409 acre municipal park located in Louisville, Kentucky, United States, and is part of the Louisville Olmsted Parks Conservancy.
 It was designed in 1891 by Frederick Law Olmsted, the father of landscape architecture along with 18 of Louisville's 123 parks.
 Beargrass Creek runs through much of the park, and is crossed by numerous pedestrian and automobile bridges.

 According to The Trust for Public Land, Cherokee Park has 500,000 visitors annually, making it tied for the 69th most popular municipal park in the United States.

 The park features a 2.4 mile Scenic Loop through the park's pastoral setting featuring rolling hills, open meadows and woodlands with separate lanes for vehicle traffic (one-way) and recreational users.
-The park was closed to vehicular traffic in April of 2020 to aid in social distancing and as of May 2021 remains closed to automobiles indefinitely.
+The park was closed to vehicular traffic during the COVID-19 pandemic, with cars being allowed again after September 2021.

 History

 Cherokee Park opened in 1891, has always been a major draw, and was a key factor in sparking development in nearby parts of town.